AathreyaG/reactai-starter/user-story.md

 Backend Implications:

-- Create an API endpoint to generate CSV files from database entries.
+- Implement API endpoint to generate CSV files from PostgreSQL data.
-- Implement filtering logic for partial downloads.
+- Ensure efficient data retrieval and CSV generation.
-- Log download requests and results.
+- Log download activities for auditing.

 Frontend Implications:

-- Implement a download button linked to the endpoint.
+- Add "Download CSV" button to the UI.
-- Provide download status feedback to the user.
+- Implement client-side logic to handle download requests.
+- Display notifications for download success/failure.

 **Development Subtasks**:

+- Frontend: Implement "Download CSV" button.
-- Frontend: Implement the download button and feedback.
+- Frontend: Handle download initiation and notifications.
+- Backend: Develop CSV generation logic.
-- Backend: Create the API endpoint for CSV generation.
+- Backend: Implement API endpoint for downloading CSV files.
-- Backend: Implement filtering logic.

 **Testing Subtasks**:

+- Test CSV download functionality for the entire catalog.
-- Test full and partial downloads.
+- Test CSV download for filtered results.
-- Verify CSV format and content.
+- Validate CSV file format and content integrity.
+- Perform load tests for large data downloads.
-- Test download initiation and completion feedback.
+- Verify logging of download actions.

+---

+### **Title: Basic UI Design using USWDS Components**###

+User Role: As a Catalog Manager, I want a user-friendly interface to interact with the catalog application efficiently.

+Functional Description:

+The application should feature a minimalistic and functional user interface using USWDS components to ensure compliance with federal design standards and enhance user experience.

+**GIVEN-WHEN-THEN Scenario**:

+GIVEN I am using the catalog application

+WHEN I navigate through different pages

+THEN the system should provide a consistent and intuitive user interface

+**Acceptance Criteria**:

+- UI must be built using USWDS components.
+- Ensure consistency in design across all pages.
+- UI should be responsive and accessible.
+- Feedback and error messages should be clear and concise.

+Story Points: 5 (Moderate complexity)

+**Impact Analysis**:

+Frontend Implications:

+- Use USWDS components for UI consistency.
+- Ensure responsive design for various devices.
+- Implement state management for user interactions.

+**Development Subtasks**:

+- Implement USWDS component-based design.
+- Ensure responsive layout across pages.
+- Integrate state management for UI components.

+**Testing Subtasks**:

+- Validate UI consistency across different pages.
-- Perform security testing on download operations.
+- Test responsiveness on various devices.

-These user stories are aligned with the MVP plan, focusing on core functionalities of upload, search, edit, and download for the GSA Supply Catalog Management Platform.
+- Check accessibility compliance.
+- Verify clarity of feedback and error messages.